dbca-wa/rOzCBI/README.md

 the initial assessment of the short-term burn severity from remotely sensed data.

-The GeoCBI was first described in [De Santis, Angela & Chuvieco, Emilio.
+GeoCBI was first described in [De Santis, Angela & Chuvieco, Emilio.
 (2009)](https://doi.org/10.1016/j.rse.2008.10.011) ([Fulltext
 (pdf)](https://www.researchgate.net/publication/229043914_GeoCBI_A_modified_version_of_the_Composite_Burn_Index_for_the_initial_assessment_of_the_short-term_burn_severity_from_remotely_sensed_data))
 GeoCBI: A modified version of the Composite Burn Index for the initial